100kW Sense Plus 50kWh 5dr Auto

 Citroen isn't one of those brands who think that a full-EV needs to look radically different from a combustion hatch, so you'll struggle to tell this e-C4 apart from its combustion-engined C4 showroom counterparts, unless you happen to notice the badging or the charging flap.
 Like other C4 variants, this one confirms that the delineating line between family hatch and compact SUV design is being ever more blurred.
 Which many folk in search of a compact hatch will think to be no bad thing.
 Citroen says the crossover cues aren't for crossover purposes.
 The higher-than-Focus-class-average 156mm ride height is there to offer a high vantage point and better all-round visibility.
 The matte black-finished wheel arches aren't for arduous tracks but to prevent supermarket car park dings.
 And there's plenty of signature Citroen design, with stylishly-shaped signature lights and chromed Chevrons that stretch across the car's width.
 Plus there's and an air intake grille featuring a pattern first seen on the brand's recent 19_19 concept car.
 Inside, the dash gets the kind of big 10-inch centre touchscreen that's in current vogue.
 And a fully digitalised instrument binnacle.
 Thankfully, the climate controls are separated out from the screen on the centre stack.
 Six interior colour schemes are on offer, all aimed at making you feel as 'if you're in your living room' - though it's a pity we don't get some of the more interesting colour packages offered in Europe.
 For the rear seat, the brand claims best-in-class knee room and offers a wide range of storage compartments.
 Plus there's a decently-sized 380-litre boot (extendable to 1,250-litres) which is exactly the same size as that of the combustion-engined model.

 You might struggle to replicate that claimed 217 mile range figure we quoted earlier, unless you habitually drive like Miss Marple, but that's hardly an issue exclusive to Citroen when it comes to EV mileage claims.
 We found that in urban use, it's much easier to get closer to that target figure.
+Especially since Citroen made changes to the drive system so that range in a variety of conditions is said to be improved, though the stated 217 mile WLTP reading we just quoted hasn't officially changed.
 The e-C4 is fitted with an 11kW charger, which can charge from empty in around 7.5 hours using a 32amp home wallbox.
 It also has 100kW fast charger, which can achieve an 80% charge in around half an hour using a public fast charger.
 From launch, all customers will be offered a Pod Point Solo Smart Charger included in the price.
 As usual with an electric car, you can control charging via your smartphone and take advantage of lower cost off-peak electricity tariffs.
 You'll properly want to keep garage costs in check by opting for the affordable 3 year servicing plan that is available at point of purchase.
 Finally, there's the usual Citroen three year / 60,000 mile warranty.
 The insurance group for all variants is rated at 22P.

 You might not be quite ready to make the step from family hatch to SUV.
 You also might not be quite ready to make the step from combustion engine to full-electric.
 This Citroen e-C4 makes either of these sizemic steps a good deal more plateable to folk wavering on the edge of a crossover culture or a nightly charging regime.
 You get most of the visual cues associated with an SUV.
 And enough driving range to make the switch from combustion power to EV realistic enough to consider.
 Let's be honest, all of this isn't going to be enough to allow this car to out-sell the two family hatch EV models it's primarily targeted at, the Nissan LEAF and the Volkswagen ID.3.
 But the eC4 has a much more individualistic charismatic feel than either of those two cars.
 It's a proper Citroen, which means it's interesting, stylish and extremely comfortable.
 And a proper Citroen is something we always welcome.
 If you're looking for a wider choice in the EV part of the family hatchback segment, you should too.